 Jim Winters works as a licensed real estate broker in Brooklyn and began his career in 2004.
 He started the website, From The Stoop to share his real estate experience, give advice, and educate the public.

 Jim has lived in Brooklyn for 23 years.
-He can be contacted through the Corcoran website here or you can find him early mornings along Eastern Parkway walking some combination of children and dogs.
+You can find him online or early mornings along Eastern Parkway walking some combination of children and dogs.

-Jim Winters is not affiliated with Raymond James Financial Services.
-Any opinions are those of Jim Winters and not necessarily those of RJFS or Raymond James.
+Jim Winters is not affiliated with The Stanich Group.
+Any opinions are those of Jim Winters and not necessarily those of The Stanich Group.

 Links are provided for information purposes only.
-Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
-Raymond James is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.
+The Stanich Group is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
+The Stanich Group is not responsible for the content of any website or the collection or use of information regarding any website’s users and/or members.